JackDerksen/dev-env/README.md

 2. `cd` into the new `dev-env/` directory and change the permissions of the install script with `$ chmod +x install.sh`
 3. Run the install script with `$ ./install.sh`.
 That should:
   - Back up your existing files, if they already exist
-  - Automatically install my Neovim and Tmux configurations in `~/.config/nvim` and `~./config/tmux` respectively
+  - Automatically install my NeoVim and Tmux configurations in `~/.config/nvim` and `~./config/tmux` respectively
   - Automatically append the contents of my `.bashrc` and `.bash_aliases` files to your respective files
   - Provide clear status feedback along the way
 4. Restart your terminal and/or run `$ source ~/.bashrc` to refresh your terminal with the changes